This assumes that you have the latest version of the minikube

 and some Custom Resource Definitions (CRDs

 ).
-The CRDs define the schemas used for declarative management of the Kafka cluster, Kafka topics and users.
+The CRDs define the schemas used for the custom resources (CRs, such as Kafka

 kubectl create -f 'https://strimzi.io/install/latest?namespace=kafka' -n kafka